goldservice2017/THINKlab2018/README.md

 ---
 ## Part 1:
 ### I. Identify appropriate documents to analyze
-The current version of Watson Compare and Comply: Element Classification has been designed to analyze contract and regulatory style documents that meet the following criteria:
+The current version of Watson Compare and Comply: Element Classification has been designed to analyze contract style documents that meet the following criteria:
 - Files to be analyzed are in PDF format & programmatically created, i.e. not scanned.
 *(Note: You can identify a programmatic PDF by opening the document in a PDF viewer and using the Text select tool to select a single word.
 If you cannot select a single word in the document, the file cannot be parsed.)*
 • Files are no larger than 50Mb in size